Biden taps ocean scientist Rick Spinrad to run NOAA

 “[He] brings a wealth of experience to the position, and understands the importance of NOAA’s mission to the Nation and the world,” she wrote in a statement to The Washington Post.
 “NOAA is critical to helping us build a more climate resilient future for communities and sustain our ocean and Great Lakes.”

-“He is a good safe choice, he is a balanced nominee who understands the breadth of issues before NOAA, climate, weather, ocean and fisheries,” wrote Sally Yozell, who served NOAA’s director of policy under President Obama, in a statement to The Post.
-“He knows how the federal government’s work so he can jump right and start to lead the agency.”
+“He is a good safe choice, he is a balanced nominee who understands the breadth of issues before NOAA, climate, weather, ocean and fisheries,” Sally Yozell, who served as NOAA’s director of policy under Obama, wrote in a statement to The Post.
+“He knows how the federal government works so he can jump right and start to lead the agency.”

 Leaders in the environmental and academic communities and private sector also applauded Spinrad’s selection.

 “I saw firsthand how dedicated he is to NOAA’s mission and its people,” wrote Schwaab of the Environmental Defense Fund.
-"He understands and consistently communicates how critical NOAA is to the nation and to each citizen.
+“He understands and consistently communicates how critical NOAA is to the nation and to each citizen.”

 “His exemplary record previously leading NOAA Research and the National Ocean Service will prove important in NOAA’s forward progress and leadership in both oceanographic and atmospheric endeavors as well as any responsibility NOAA may have for a National Climate Service, which Jupiter also strongly supports,” wrote Rich Sorkin, chief executive of Jupiter Intelligence, a company that helps governments and companies manage climate change risks.

-Tony Busalacchi, president of the University Corporation for Atmospheric Research, also lauded his qualifications noting “his previous experience ... and close ties to the academic research community position him well to lead NOAA."
+Tony Busalacchi, president of the University Corporation for Atmospheric Research, also lauded his qualifications, noting “his previous experience ... and close ties to the academic research community position him well to lead NOAA.”

 Biden’s choice of Spinrad is not unexpected; he was mentioned as a top contender for the post by numerous people familiar with the search process dating back months.

-Other candidates frequently mentioned for the NOAA role included Dawn Wright, chief scientist at the Environmental Systems Research Institute; Sherri Goodman, an expert on climate and national security; former NOAA official Monica Medina; Everette Joseph, who is the director of the National Center for Atmospheric Research; Scripps Institution of Oceanography Director Margaret Leinen; Ayana Johnson, founder of the Urban Ocean Lab; and Marshall Shepherd, professor of atmospheric sciences at the University of Georgia.
+Other candidates frequently mentioned for the NOAA role included Dawn Wright, chief scientist at the Environmental Systems Research Institute; Sherri Goodman, an expert on climate and national security; Everette Joseph, who is the director of the National Center for Atmospheric Research; Scripps Institution of Oceanography Director Margaret Leinen; Ayana Johnson, founder of the Urban Ocean Lab; and Marshall Shepherd, professor of atmospheric sciences at the University of Georgia.

-It’s likely one or more of these candidates end up serving as deputies to Biden or in positions either within and outside the administration that work closely with the agency.
+It’s likely one or more of these candidates end up serving as deputies to Spinrad or in positions either within and outside the administration that work closely with the agency.

 Other environmental nominees